-Computers are an integral part of our daily lives – with mobile systems we are now networked worldwide.
-Headlines about attacks on data cause some users to break out in sweat.
-Do computer scientists still have the increasing networking and growing complexity of the systems of the future under control?
-Only computer scientists who have actually learned for themselves how computer hackers work will be able to ensure the safety of networked IT systems.
+Computers have become an integral part of modern life - we are now networked with others worldwide via mobile systems.
+Headlines about data attacks therefore make many a user's brow sweat.
+With increasing networking and growing complexity, will computer scientists still be able to master the systems of the future?
+Only computer scientists who have learned how computer hackers work in reality can guarantee the security of networked IT systems.